Kyle Hollingsworth: Early life and career

-Hollingsworth was born in Maryland on March 2, 1968.
+Hollingsworth was born in Maryland, United States.
 He attended Towson State University where he majored in music, with a focus on jazz piano.
-While attending college, Kyle played in the Baltimore-based psychedelic rock band, Black Friday.
+While attending college, Hollingsworth played in the Baltimore-based psychedelic rock band, Black Friday.

 After moving to Boulder, Colorado, he eventually joined The String Cheese Incident, an American jamband from Boulder.
 He has written a number of songs for the band, by himself and with collaborators such as Robert Hunter.

 Solo career

-When not on tour with String Cheese Incident, Kyle tours with his band, the Kyle Hollingsworth Band.
-He has also toured under the names Kyle Hollingsworth & Friends and 3 Foot Icon, the latter featuring Kyle, Speech (of Arrested Development), and Chief Xcel (Blackalicious).
-Additionally, Kyle frequently jams with groups such as Mat Butler's Everyone Orchestra, T3 (ft.
+When not on tour with String Cheese Incident, he tours with his band, the Kyle Hollingsworth Band.
+He has also toured under the names 'Kyle Hollingsworth & Friends' and '3 Foot Icon', the latter featuring him, Speech (of Arrested Development), and Chief Xcel (Blackalicious).
+Additionally, Hollingsworth frequently jams with groups such as Mat Butler's Everyone Orchestra, T3 (ft.
 Michael Travis, Jason Hann, and The Floozies' Matt Hill), and others throughout the year.

-Kyle released his first solo album, Never Odd or Even, in 2004.
+Hollingsworth released his first solo album, Never Odd or Even, in 2004.
 The album features saxophonist Joshua Redman and pedal steel player Robert Randolph.
 During this time, He toured in support of Never Odd or Even under the name Remarkable Elba Kramer.